Anyolite/anyolite/README.md

 ```
 from a terminal.

-If you are on Windows, this does currently not work, unless you use the experimental `working-shards` branch of Anyolite.

 Alternatively, you can clone this repository into the lib folder of your project and run
 ```bash
 rake build_shard